arjunkhangjrakpam/AV_June_22_Football/README.md

 The main goal of the problem is to develop a machine learning algorithm that predicts the scout-made evaluation of players in the context of given matches.

+#### Note: Try using various imputation techniques to retain the columns as more the number of features more will be the R-Squared value.